-Most professionals have been asked what their current salary is during a job interview.
-This question allows companies to base your new salary offer on your company's identification of your worth, rather than what you're actually worth.
+Most professionals have been asked about their current salary during a job interview.
+This question allows companies to base your new salary offer on your company's identification of your worth, rather than what your actual market worth.

-Massachusetts is taking a step toward combating that practice.
-This month, Massachusetts became the first state to bar employers from asking about applicants' salaries before offering them a job, the New York Times reported.
-The new law, which goes into effect in July 2018, will require hiring managers to state a compensation figure upfront — based on what an applicant's worth is to the company, rather than on what he or she made in a previous position.
+The law, which is set to go into effect in July 2018, will require hiring managers to state a compensation figure upfront — based on what an applicant's worth is to the company, rather than on what he or she made in a previous position.

 "Professionals should be paid based upon their skills, experience and the value they bring to a position, not by their negotiation skills or salary history," said Amanda Augustine, career advice expert for TopResume.
-"The recent law that Massachusetts passed is an important step to closing the wage gap between men and women of equal talents and abilities."
+"The [Massachusetts law] is an important step to closing the wage gap between men and women of equal talents and abilities."

 Women and the wage gap